-After speculation this week from industry insiders, gaming giant Zynga confirmed today that it has acquired competitor OMGPOP.
+After speculation this week from industry insiders, gaming giant Zynga confirmed today that it has acquired competitor OMGPOP (link removed as website has been removed).
 The announcement was made on a call with Zynga executives this afternoon from OMGPOP’s offices, and while they didn’t disclose the amount of the sale AllThingsD is reporting it’s a $200 million deal.
 TechCrunch reported on Monday that OMGPOP was in acquisition talks with Zynga, but neither company confirmed any details until today.
 David Ko, Chief Mobile Officer at Zynga, made the announcement in conjunction with OMGPOP CEO Dan Porter, and Ko called the game “super fun.”

 “We’re super excited to be a part of Zynga,” OMGPOP’s Porter said.
 When asked why they chose to work with Zynga over other potential acquirers, Porter said it was a matter of asking “who can support us and give us a platform to keep doing what we’re doing.”
 “It was clear that this had the potential to be a really great partnership,” he said.

 OMGPOP, which launched in 2006 as iminlikewithyou, is behind the wildly popular social game Draw Something, which is like a mobile Pictionary.
 As reported in the announcement today, the iOS version of the game has amassed over 35 million users since launching less than six weeks ago, and users have created over one billion drawings in the last week alone.
 The app surpassed Zynga’s own Words With Friends game in number of users on Facebook (according to AppData), and is now the top free app, top paid app and top word game in over 80 countries.
 Though Draw Something has garnered the most attention lately, the company has released 35 games in total.